About

 Our Home: The Beckman Institute

-Much of the center’s research happens at the Beckman Institute for Advanced Science and Technology Beckman Institute on the UIUC campuson the UIUC campus.
+Much of the center’s research happens at the Beckman Institute for Advanced Science and Technology on the UIUC campus.
 The institute uses interdisciplinary collaboration to produce scientific and technological advances that wouldn’t happen in siloed departments.

 It’s a place in which researchers come from different departments all over campus—from chemistry to engineering to psychology, nearly 50 departments in all—to work together, each bringing a different piece of the puzzle to a wide range of major scientific and technological challenges.